muquit/libgpw/README.md

 - Converted to a maven project from java applet code
 - Created unit tests
 - Uses `SecureRandom()` instead of `Random()`
+- A CLI and a GUI using the library
 - The following APIs are added

 | API | Description |